 Published on January 27, 2013

 The 12th R U Tuff Enuff fundraiser for the Kinsmen Club went through with only one fan-fight on Saturday night at the Art Hauser Centre.
-Travis Mackie of the Middleweight division lost in his final round with Brett Anderson.
+Travis Mackie of the Middleweight division lost in his final round with Bret Anderson.

 Herald photo by KJ Dakin